 the abilities you have today are a direct result of the challenges you faced in the past.

-what seems like your greatest challenge today is actually your greatest opportunity to learn and grow.
+what seem like your greatest challenges today are actually your greatest opportunities to learn and grow.

 The biggest wave is the most difficult to surf.
-It’s also the most exciting.
+It is also the most exciting.

-Realising that your greatest challenge actually brings your greatest opportunity to become who you most want to become, by taking the step that is right for you today, is yet another step to becoming antifragile.
+Realising that your greatest challenge actually brings you your greatest opportunity to take the next step to becoming who you most want to become is yet another step to becoming antifragile.

-In the past, have you ever learned or grown from a problem or crisis you faced?
-Are you treating the ‘problems’ you face today as opportunities to learn and grow again, to become who you most want to become?
+Can you think of a problem or crisis you faced in the past that helped to make you the person you are today?
+Are you treating the ‘problems’ you face today as opportunities to learn and grow again?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.